rbertolusso/intubate/README.md

 Please torture test with as many cases as possible to see how robust it is.
 I will be out for the rest of the week.

+(I want to point out that I have delivered on my promise made on 2016/08/03 to further reduce the labor involved while defining interfaces.
+I am happy to report that using `intubate` instead of `ntbt_function_data` represents a 55.55% reduction of the amount of typing required, which will significantly increase the production of interfaces per minute.
+I am pleased with the results and consider this a huge success!
+Congratulations to Everybody!)

 Please know that there is much more to come about which I will not comment for now, but that should potentially make `intubate` useful *even* if you do not want to use it in pipelines (remember that you should not be forced to use pipelines if you like other alternatives better).
 It should also take